 Tips to fry perfectly

-Ensure the oil is hot enough, otherwise the aloo tikkis will stick to the pan and mess up.
+Make sure the oil is hot enough, if not the aloo tikkis will stick to the pan and mess up.
 To check if the oil is hot enough, drop a small piece of prepared mixture to the hot oil.
-It should come up steadily without browning a lot.
+It should come up steadily without browning.
 This is the right temperature.

 After sliding the aloo tikki to hot oil, do not disturb them until the base turns firm and golden.
-Allow the base to firm up first, then flip them.
-Otherwise they will break and mess up.
+Allow the base to firm up first, then turn them.
+If not they will break and mess up.

 Troubleshooting